-We have no products approved for commercial sale and have not generated any revenue from product sales to date, nor do we expect to generate any revenue from product sales for the next few years, if ever.
+We have no products approved for commercial sale and have not generated any revenue from product sales to date.
 We will continue to incur significant research and development and other expenses related to our preclinical and clinical development and ongoing operations.
 As a result, we are not profitable and have incurred losses in each period since our inception.
 Net losses and negative cash flows have had, and will continue to have, an adverse effect on our stockholders' equity and working capital.
-Our net losses totaled \$68.3 million and \$51.0 million for the three months ended March 31, 2022 and 2021, respectively.
-As of March 31, 2022, we had an accumulated deficit of \$684.5 million and had not yet generated revenues.
+Our net losses totaled \$300.2 million and \$258.7 million for the nine months ended September 30, 2023 and 2022, respectively.
+As of September 30, 2023, we have not yet generated revenues.
 We expect to continue to incur significant losses for the foreseeable future, and we expect these losses to increase as we continue our research and development of, and seek regulatory approvals for, our product candidates.